On Quasiconvexity and Relative Hyperbolic Structures: Proofs of the Main Results

 \subsection{Proof of Corollary~\ref{cor:elementary}}

-Since every non-elementary hyperbolic group contains a subgroup isomorphic to a free group in two generators, the following proposition is immediate. \begin{proposition} If $H$ is a hyperbolic group with the property that any subgroup is finitely generated, then $H$ is an elementary subgroup. \end{proposition}
+\begin{lemma} If $H$ is a hyperbolic group with the property that any subgroup is finitely generated, then $H$ is an elementary subgroup. \end{lemma} \begin{proof} Since every non-elementary hyperbolic group contains a subgroup isomorphic to a free group in two generators, the proposition is immediate. \end{proof}

-\begin{proof}{Proof of Corollary~\ref{cor:elementary}} Suppose that $(G, \mc P_1)$ and $(G, \mc P_2)$ have the same class of quasiconvex subgroups, and let $H$ be any subgroup in $\mc P_2 \setminus \mc P_1$.
-By Corollaries~\ref{thm:hyp-qcx} and ~\ref{cor:sandwich}, $H$ is hyperbolically embedded and therefore a hyperbolic group.
-Furthermore, any subgroup of $H$ is quasiconvex in $(G, \mc P_1)$ and, in particular, relatively finitely generated in $(G, \mc P_1)$.
-Since the intersection of $H$ with any conjugate in $G$ of a subgroup in $\mc P_1$ is finite, it follows that any subgroup of $H$ is finitely generated.
-By Proposition~\ref{prop:elem}, $H$ is an elementary group.
+\begin{proof}[Proof of Corollary~\ref{cor:elementary}] Assume that $(G, \mc H_1)$ and $(G, \mc H_2)$ have the same class of quasiconvex subgroups, and let $H$ be any subgroup in $\mc H_2 \setminus \mc H_1$.
+By Corollaries~\ref{thm:hyp-qcx} and~\ref{cor:sandwich}, $H$ is hyperbolically embedded into $(G, \mc H_1)$ and therefore is a hyperbolic group.
+By the assumption and Corollary~\ref{cor:par-qc}, each subgroup of $H$ is quasiconvex in $(G, \mc H_1)$.
+Therefore, Theorem~\ref{thm:qc-rh} implies that every subgroup of $H$ is finitely generated relative to $\mc H_1$.
+By Theorem~\ref{thm:malnormality}, the intersection of $H$ with any conjugate in $G$ of a subgroup in $\mc H_1$ is finite.
+It follows that any subgroup of $H$ is finitely generated.
+By Lemma~\ref{lem:elem}, $H$ is an elementary group.

-Suppose that each subgroup in $\mc P_2 \setminus \mc P_1$ is elementary.
-Since elementary subgroups are always quasiconvex~\cite[Section 4.3]{Os06}, Theorem~\ref{thm:main} implies that $(G, \mc P_1)$ and $(G, \mc P_2)$ have the same class of quasiconvex subgroups. \end{proof}
+Suppose that each subgroup in $\mc H_2 \setminus \mc H_1$ is elementary.
+Since elementary subgroups are always quasiconvex~\cite[Corollary 1.7]{Os06-3}, Theorem~\ref{thm:main} implies that $(G, \mc H_1)$ and $(G, \mc H_2)$ have the same class of quasiconvex subgroups. \end{proof}